MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-prepare-organization.md

 ---
-title: Prepare my organization for upgrade from Skype for Business to Microsoft Teams - Microsoft Teams
+title: Prepare your organization for upgrade from Skype for Business to Microsoft Teams - Microsoft Teams
 author: dearbeen
 ms.author: dearbeen
 manager: serdars